 When you first got behind the wheel of a vehicle to learn how to drive, the dashboard probably seemed like a futuristic puzzle with its different gauges and numbers.
 More than likely, you didn’t turn on the ignition and hop on the highway without at least a quick tutorial to learn what all the instruments meant and their importance to the skill you were practicing.

-Just like driving, interpreting a data analytics dashboard is confusing and daunting at first, but once you know what to look for in order to navigate it successfully, the ride is smooth sailing.
+Just like driving, interpreting a business intelligence dashboard is confusing and daunting at first, but once you know what to look for in order to navigate it successfully, the ride is smooth sailing.

 What is a Data Dashboard?

 Before learning to read a data, or business intelligence, dashboard, you need to know what one is.
 This information management tool is used to visually track, analyze, and present key performance indicators (KPIs) and other relevant data that helps an organization benchmark their success.
 Most are customizable to fit the specific parameters of a department/company/process.

 Data is pulled from your technologies and used to make insightful business intelligence decisions, letting you view the information in real-time and an easy-to-decipher format.
 The display is mainly shown via charts, tables, graphs, and gauges and lets you track multiple data sources simultaneously.

 Consistent, reliable data is the most important component to getting the most value out of your business intelligence dashboard.
 But exactly how you get that data is open to interpretation based on your business’s goals.